mmadaio/temporal_association_rule_mining/README.md

 <h1>Data Preparation</h1>

-1. Create master file for annotations for each session to run TAR on
+1. Create master file for events for each session to run TAR on
 a.
 Convert the timestamps to ss:ms (e.g. 101.5)
 b.
 Create columns for each annotation, for each person (SD_Tutor, SD_Tutee, MC_Tutor, MC_Tutee, etc)
 c.
 Each row is the start of an event, as in annotated utterance, or nonverbal behavior